What is Gleaning?

 On top of building a better community, volunteers get to take home a portion of the harvest!

-Branch Leaders also get to take home a portion of the harvest, which means they have access to fresh fruit all season long.
-This is the perfect opportunity for people who like to preserve food or bake, and want to give back to the community.
+Harvest Leaders will be compensated an hourly wage of $17, with occasional mileage reimbursement.
+Harvest Leaders can also take home a portion of the harvest, ensuring access to fresh fruit all season long; a perfect opportunity for people who like to preserve food or bake, or want to give back to the community.

 Apply to be a Fruit Tree Assessor